 So here is how I see China’s plans to ban dog meat.

 I do not think China is doing this to placate the West.
-I think China is doing this because dogs are becoming increasingly popular pets in China among its wealthier citizens and this planned ban is a great way to placate them.
-I do not see it as a sign of anything else.
+I think China is doing this because dogs are becoming increasingly popular pets.

 There is a saying on how the Chinese will eat anything “with four legs that isn’t a table, anything that flies that isn’t an airplane, and anything that moves that isn’t a bike.”
 Apparently dog is an exception.